Xerjoff Alexandria II perfume review, first published in Cafleurebon

-Dwelling in this uncanny valley of the almost familiar, like the dream you try to remember, holding on to a small residual feeling, this Xerjoff plays hide-and-seek on my skin.
-I don’t imply that it’s a shy fragrance, nothing could be further from QUIET or ephemeral, it’s a literal beast and ogre of a fragrance speaking on a purely technical level.
-But as perception goes, this fragrance has this quality of being fleeing, you can almost get a sense of what is about, then it quickly morphs into another scent, leaving you puzzled and wanting one more try and one more puff (said I, sadly looking at my now-empty-vial).
+Dwelling in this uncanny valley of the almost familiar, like a fuzzy dream you try to recall, holding on to a small residual feeling, floating just beneath the surface, Alexandria plays hide-and-seek on my skin.
+I don’t imply that it’s a shy fragrance, nothing could be further from QUIET or ephemeral, it’s a literal beast and ogre of a fragrance – speaking on a purely technical level.
+But as perception goes, this fragrance has this quality of being ever-changing, you can almost get a sense of what is about, then it quickly morphs into another scent, leaving you puzzled and wanting one more try and one more puff (said I, sadly looking at my now-empty-vial).